Back to Blog

 Cold Call Script Templates for B2B Sales (With Examples)

 Scripts get a bad rap in sales.
-Reps think they sound robotic.
-Managers think they limit creativity.
+Reps think they sound robotic and managers think they kill creativity.
 But the best cold callers in the world use frameworks.
-The difference is they've practiced enough that the framework sounds natural.
+They've just practiced enough that the framework sounds natural.

-Here's the reality: 82% of buyers are willing to meet with salespeople who cold call them.
-And 57% of C-level and VP buyers prefer to be contacted by phone rather than through other channels.
-The problem isn't cold calling itself — it's how most reps do it.
+The numbers back it up: 82% of buyers are willing to meet with salespeople who cold call them, and 57% of C-level and VP buyers prefer to be contacted by phone over other channels.
+Cold calling isn't the problem.
+How most reps do it is.

 Cold Calling Tips: The Anatomy of Successful Cold Calls